raj-msn/Port_Tariff.AI/README.md

 -   **AI-Powered Calculations**: Leverages Google Gemini to interpret unstructured vessel text and calculate tariffs based on rules extracted from the official "Port Tariff.pdf".
 -   **RESTful API**: A clean, modern API built with FastAPI.
 -   **Dockerized Environment**: Fully containerized for consistent, one-command local setup.
--   **Cloud Deployed**: Professionally deployed on Render for public access and scalability.
+-   **Cloud Deployed**: Professionally deployed on Railway for public access and scalability.
 -   **Security-First AI**: LLM responses are filtered to block harmful content if any and ensure only secure, appropriate responses.
 -   **Comprehensive Logging**: Detailed request, response, and calculation logging to `api.log`.
 -   **Automated Testing**: Comes with a `test_api.py` script to validate the deployed or local API.